Emmanuelojo38/PostgreSQL-ETL/README.md

 ## Running the ETL Pipeline
 ---
-* First, run create_tables.py to create the data tables using the schema design specified.
+* First, we run create_tables.py to create the data tables using the schema design specified.
 If tables were created previously, they will be dropped and recreated.

-* Next, run etl.py to populate the data tables created.
+* Next, we run etl.py to populate the data tables created.